-- David Wendt and JHCGA Associate Mark Newcomb at the 2012 Expo, studying a display of the Datong Corporation's progress with diversifying its power generation capability from coal to include wind, hydropower and other renewable resources.
+- David Wendt and JHCGA Board member Mark Newcomb at the 2012 Expo, studying a display of the Datong Corporation's progress with diversifying its power generation capability from coal to include wind, hydropower and other renewable resources.

 - Air pollution in Shanxi Province where massive construction projects fill the sky, leading to increased demands for energy.

 - December 2011, Roger Altman, Chairman and Founder of Evercore and Former Deputy Secretary of the Treasury speaking about the global economic outlook at the JHCGA Global Business Roundtable.